First 5 California DLL Pilot Community of Practice: May 2021 Meeting Summary

 This blog is the second post in a new series about the DLL Pilot CoP.
-See here for background on the DLL CoP and their first meeting.
+See here for additional blog posts.

 Resources for Educators and the Field

 - Policy makers should consider supporting the ongoing Assembly Bill 1363 (Identifying & Supporting Dual Language Learners in California’s Early Learning System) and work to expand the standardized identification process into ECE settings beyond the California State Preschool Program as set out in the bill.

 As Dual Language Learners (DLLs) make up 60% of California’s population of children age five and under, building a high-quality Early Learning and Care system for California’s youngest learners must build on the rich cultural and linguistic assets of DLL children and families to fully support them to reach their full potential, and incorporate a clear focus on supporting multilingualism.
 The DLL Community of Practice (CoP) is a place for counties implementing the First 5 California DLL Pilot to share lessons learned and support one another to realize that aim.